nuodb/node-nuodb/README.md

 ### Methods

-After a pool is created the user must initiate it by using the init method:
+After a pool is created the user must initialize it using the init method:

 ```
 await Pool.init()
 ```

 This will populate the pool.
-The pool is unaivable until this completes.
+The pool is unavailable until this completes.

 Once the pool has been successfully initialized it is ready for use.
-The user uses:
+The user calls:

 ```
 const newConnection = await Pool.requestConnection()